guillerocko1/generating_README_file/README.md

 ## Installation
 ---
 # Installation
-run the index js, generate the README file
+run the index js, generate the README file and after that upload the README file to Github

 The steps requiered to run this application are the followings:
 - Make sure you are in the index.js directory.